 The Center offers activities from within several different program areas, including the Gerry Lenfest Gallery, the Museum Collection, The Fleur & Charles Bresler Research Library, the Len Scherock Museum Store, and The Earl Powell Artist Research Files.

 The Center displays wood art on site and in traveling exhibitions.
 Our Windgate ITE International Residency Program has involved over 100 international residents as it continues through its third decade.
 Education and community outreach programs bring hands-on wood turning and woodworking experience to students throughout the region.
 The Museum Collection contains over 1000 objects from around the world, ranging from functional, every-day objects to contemporary sculptures.
 Our research library consists of over 25,000 images, artists’ files, and books that help preserve the exciting history of wood turning and woodworking and their continuing evolution as a contemporary art form.

-Over the last two years, the Center mounted 15 exhibitions which served as the central programming focus during the time of their presentation.
-For instance, the Center publishes catalogues and books around many exhibitions and offers special events and dinners that correspond with each show.
+Every year, the Center mounts 4-5 exhibitions which serve as the central programming focus during the time of their presentations.
+For instance, the Center publishes catalogues and books around many exhibitions and offers special events that correspond with each show.
 The Center comes alive during Old City District‘s notable First Fridays, which are the perfect opportunity for exhibition openings and events.

 Who We Serve

 The Center for Art in Wood has been widely recognized as one of the most valuable resources for the education, preservation and promotion of the field of art made from wood.
 With every new stage of growth, this recognition broadened and created a subsequently widened audience.